smartcontractkit/documentation/docs/External Adapters/developers.md

 ```

 ### Returning Data

+Returning data is only supported when Chainlink provides a non-null `id` with the request payload.
+This is only provided for certain job types.

 When the external adapter has a response payload, it must include the response payload with the given `jobRunID` back to the node.
 In the adapter itself, this is easily accomplished by mapping the value for the given `id` to a new field in the return data called `jobRunID`.
 You'll need at least: